 Students may access their financial aid award estimate(s) through the CougarTrack link on Columbia College’s website.
 The financial aid electronic award notifications and associated links in the notification discuss eligibility requirements and other important information.
 Students should carefully review their electronic award notifications and are responsible to read and understand all included information.
 Students should accept or decline the aid that is offered to them through the electronic award notification process.
 Students must provide documentation if they are receiving an outside form of financial assistance not listed in the award notification.

-When a student registers for courses, he/she may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the college.
-If a student’s financial aid awards exceed his/her charges, the student will receive a refund.
+When a student registers for courses, they may deduct the amount of aid that has been awarded (except Federal Work-Study) from what is owed to the college.
+If a student’s financial aid award exceeds their charges, the student will receive a refund.
 Estimated refund dates are posted on the Enrollment Service Center’s website under “Refunds.”
-Refunds are either mailed to the student at his/her home address or sent electronically to the student’s bank account (for student who elect the direct deposit option through their ePayment account.)
+Refunds are either mailed to the student at their home address or sent electronically to the student’s bank account (for student who elect the direct deposit option through their ePayment account.)
 A student may use excess financial aid prior to the start of a term to purchase books by using a book voucher.
 Students eligible for a book voucher should contact their local campus or the Enrollment Service Center for more information.

 To assist with expenses associated with attending Columbia College, students often receive funds from multiple sources that are to be used specifically (exclusively) for tuition.
 Funding beyond 100% of the tuition cost will not be returned to the student or applied to other expenses.
 These sources include, but are not limited to military/corporate tuition assistance, VA Education Benefits, MyCAA, institutional aid, endowed aid and Employee Educational Grant (EEG)/Employee Graduate Educational Grant (GEG).
 The College will apply the non-institutional tuition-only funding sources first.
 Any excess funds remaining, after 100% of the tuition is paid, will be returned to the funding source and not the student.